Baghdad Central Station

-Baghdad Central Station is the main train station in Baghdad.
+Baghdad Central Station or Baghdad International Station is the main train station in Baghdad.
 It links the rail network to the south and the north of Iraq.
-The station was built by the British to designs by J. M. Wilson, a Scot who had been an assistant to Lutyens in New Delhi and who subsequently set up a practice of his own in Baghdad.
+The station was built by the British and designed by J. M. Wilson, a Scot who had been an assistant to Lutyens in New Delhi and who subsequently set up a practice of his own in Baghdad.
+It has been described as the "Crown Jewel" of Baghdad by the BBC.
 Construction started in 1948 and finished in 1953.
 The station is the biggest one in Iraq.
+It was renovated during the American occupation of Iraq in the 2000s.

 History

-The train station was originally built by the British and it was considered as the "Jewel of Baghdad" for daily travellers.
-The station offered telegraph services, it had also a bank, a post office, a saloon, shopping areas and a restaurant.
+The train station was planned by British architects and originally built by the British.
+It was considered as the "Jewel of Baghdad" for daily travelers.
+Historically passengers from Bagdhad were able to reach Jerusalem as well as London onboard luxury trains.The station offered telegraph services, it had also a bank, a post office, a saloon, shopping areas and a restaurant.
 The station even had an office with printing presses which are still printing the train tickets.

 After the 2003 U.S.-led invasion of Iraq, thieves snatched the station's furniture, lighting fixtures and even bathroom plumbing.

+As of 2016, the Iraqi train fleet is made of only 6 trains, with only 1 overnight train operation, from Baghdad to Basra.